Getting from Gatwick to London

-Getting an oyster card is generally the cheapest way to get around using public transport in London.
-You can get a pay as you go oyster car, meaning you don’t have to worry about having the right change in your pocket.
+Getting an Oyster card is generally the cheapest way to get around using public transport in London.
+You can get a pay as you go Oyster car, meaning you don’t have to worry about having the right change in your pocket.

-You can use an oyster card on tubes, buses, DLR, trams, London overground and some National rail trains.
-For more information on where you can use your oyster card, visit TFL.
+You can use an oyster card on tubes, buses, DLR, trams, London Overground and some National Rail trains in London.
+For more information on where you can use your Oyster card, visit TFL.

-Just make sure you touch in with your card before boarding tubes and buses and Oyster will work out they cost of your journey at the end of the day.
+Just make sure you touch in with your card before boarding tubes and buses and Oyster will work out the cost of your journey at the end of the day.
 By doing this it means they can charge you less than the price of a day travelcard.

 It takes approximately 60-70 minutes to get to central London from Gatwick.
 Gatwick Airport is at Junction 9 of the M23 motorway and on the A23 Brighton to London road.

-If you are planning to park your car at the airport while your away then you may find cheaper quotes if you book online or by phone in advance.
+If you are planning to park your car at the airport while you’re away then you may find cheaper quotes if you book online or by phone in advance.
 Take a look at our airport parking page to see prices, and compare car parks to find the cheapest deal for parking at Gatwick Airport.